Flash UPnP Attack FAQ

 How can you tell if your router has been compromised?

 TRB, sometimes it is obvious, sometimes it is not.
-Certain changes performed over UPnP does not reflect into the router administration console.
+Some changes performed over UPnP does not reflect into the router administration console.

 Unsigned Java applets only allow connections to the site on which they are hosted.
 Connections to third party sites (such as the router in this case) are not allowed.
 Flash (or the browser hosting it) should implement similar restrictions.